 If the d20 roll for an attack is a 20, the attack hits regardless of any modifiers or the target's AC.
-In addition, the attack is a critical hit, as explained later in this chapter.
+This is called a critical hit, which is explained later in this chapter.

 If the d20 roll for an attack is a 1, the attack misses regardless of any modifiers or the target's AC.